Accenture/mercury-nodejs/guides/CHAPTER-4.md

     interceptor: false
 ```

-In the above configuration example, the "preload" section tells the system to load the functions
-into the event loop.
+In the above example, the system will load 3 named functions into the event loop.

 Once a function is created using the declarative method, you can override it with a mock function by using the
 programmatic registration method in a unit test.